 After a duty of care has been established, it will need to be determined whether or not that duty has been breached.
 For medical malpractice claims, this means examining the situation and determining how a similarly trained medical professional would have reacted or performed under similar circumstances.
 This standard of care analysis looks at what a reasonably competent healthcare provider with similar training and experience would have done in the same situation.

 The breach must then be directly connected to the patient’s injuries through causation.
-It’s not enough to show that a medical provider made a mistake – the injured patient must demonstrate that this specific error caused harm that would not have occurred otherwise.
+It is not enough to show that a medical provider made a mistake, the injured patient must demonstrate that this specific error caused harm that would not have occurred otherwise.
 Finally, there must be demonstrable damages, including medical expenses, lost wages, physical therapy costs, emotional distress, and other losses resulting from the improper treatment.

 Common Types of Medical Errors and Professional Negligence

-There are a variety of ways that medical malpractice claims arise.
+There are a variety of ways that medical malpractice claims arise in Irvine and throughout Orange County.
 Some of the main causes of medical mistakes and professional negligence include the following types of errors that can result in serious harm to patients.

 Diagnostic Errors